 Phases 1-3 of New Building 1 work are funded in the agency's 6-year plan; Phases 4-8 of New Building 1 work will need additional funding sources.
-This is a multi-year project occurring over 10-12 years at a cost estimate of \$182 million, as identified in Pierce Transit's Base Master Plan update of March 2018.
+This is a multi-year project occurring over 10-12 years at a cost estimate of \$281 million, as identified in Pierce Transit's Base Master Plan update of March 2018.
+In 2021, the agency completed the Fuel & Wash Building civil work and began construction of the fuel and wash facility.
+There was also some high-level programming completed on the new Maintenance facility.
+In 2022, Pierce Transit will also be exploring fully funding the MOBI project through a U.S. Department of Transportation Infrastructure Finance Innovation (TIFIA) loan.